Herefordshire and Gloucestershire Canal: History

 The first plans for a canal between Hereford and Gloucester were made by Robert Whitworth, one of James Brindley's pupils, in 1777.
-The route was part of a grander plan to link Stourport on Severn and Leominster as well.
+The route was part of a grander plan to Stourport-on-Severn and Leominster as well.
 Twelve years later, Richard Hall submitted plans for a canal via Ledbury.

 In March 1790, the promoters decided to submit the plans to Parliament.
 Josiah Clowes, an engineer who had previous experience of working on the Chester Canal and who had worked with Whitworth on the Thames and Severn Canal, was to be the engineer.
 It appears that he re-surveyed the route, and recommended a change, so that it passed through Ledbury.
 A branch would be built to Newent where there were minor coalfields, and the canal would be suitable for boats 70 by 8 ft, capable of carrying 35 tons.
 The estimated cost was £70,000, and it was expected to carry 33,203 tons per year, generating £9,582 in revenue.
-Some of the promoters began to think that improving the River Wye might be a better option, but the announcement of new seams of coal at Newent resulted in a decision to obtain an Act of Parliament, which was granted in April 1791.
+Some of the promoters began to think that improving the River Wye might be a better option, but the announcement of new seams of coal at Newent resulted in a decision to obtain an act of Parliament, the Herefordshire and Gloucestershire Canal Act 1791 (31 Geo.
+3. c.
+89), which was granted in April 1791.

 Hugh Henshall, who was the brother-in-law of James Brindley, was asked to re-survey the route in 1792, and recommended a diversion to Newent.
-This route required a tunnel at Oxenhall, and another act of parliament was obtained in 1793 to sanction the new route.
+This route required a tunnel at Oxenhall, and another act of Parliament was obtained, the Herefordshire and Gloucestershire Canal Act 1793 (33 Geo.
+3. c.
+119), to sanction the new route.
 Josiah Clowes died in 1795, and was succeeded as engineer by Robert Whitworth.
 By late 1795, the initial section was open to Newent, but the tunnel was causing major problems.

 In order to build the tunnel, twenty shafts were sunk along its route, so that there could be multiple working faces.
 However, there were considerable difficulties caused by the volume of water entering the shafts.
 Horse-powered pumps proved inadequate, and eventually steam-powered pumps were employed, but this added to the cost, and the tunnel was a large factor in the failure to complete the canal.

 The canal was opened to within one mile of Ledbury in 1798, but stopped there as the cost had far exceeded the estimates.
 The Coal Branch to the mines at Newent was never a success, as the coal was of very poor quality, and the branch fell into disuse very quickly.
 The price of coal in the region dropped from 24 shillings (£1.20) per ton to 13/6 (68p) but the coal was a good quality product which travelled up the canal from the River Severn.
 Ledbury remained the terminus for another forty years, although a short extension to enable coal to be delivered to the Ledbury gas works was completed in 1832.